sap-tutorials/Tutorials/tutorials/xcode-introduction/xcode-introduction.md

 ![New Project Dialog](Tutorial-1-1.png)

-Choose "Single View Application", and click the „Next“ button.
+Choose "Single View Application", and click the „Next" button.
 On the next screen you can enter several options for your projects, most of which you can keep default.
 You can use any name as your "Product Name", but for this tutorial, use `DemoApp`.
 You can also pick any name as "Organization Name", but this is mostly likely the name of your company.
 The organization identifier is also known as a bundle prefix and is a way to uniquely identify your company.
 It is usually the reverse domain name of your company.
 The bundle identifier is then generated automatically.
-Keep "Swift" as your programming language, ensure devices is set to „Universal“ and to make things simple, keep "Use Core Data", "Include Unit Tests" and "Include UI Tests" unchecked.
+Keep "Swift" as your programming language, ensure devices is set to „Universal" and to make things simple, keep "Use Core Data", "Include Unit Tests" and "Include UI Tests" unchecked.

 If the "Team" drop-down shows "None", you need to select a team from the drop-down list.
 A team has already been setup, you don't need to create one.
 Once a team is set, Xcode will be able to automatically sign your applications.